 Stress Hormone Testing Cortisol and ACTH

-Research demonstrates that people with irritable bowel syndrome, mainly women, with onset at a younger age,3, will have it for the greater part of their lives.
+Research demonstrates that people with irritable bowel syndrome, mainly women, with onset at a younger age3, will have it for the greater part of their lives.

 Stress markers of cortisol in the blood can be tested and show a difference between men and women as well as between healthy and unhealthy subjects4.

-These tests can be purchased on YourLabWork.com.
+These tests are offered on YourLabWork.com.

 Sleep is often something that is a complaint for women with IBS and there seems to be a difference between the type, whether it be IBS-D (diarrhea predominant) or IBS-C (constipation predominant)6.
 Sleep is something that normally balances our regulatory systems as it helps to reset the immune, nervous and hormonal systems.

 Wearing an eye compress to bed at night may help support natural melatonin production, without having to take a supplement7.
 Would you love to have your own sleep compress so you can sleep better naturally?